En la Ciudad de la Furia

-"En la Ciudad de la Furia" (Spanish for In the city of fury) is a song from the Argentine rock band Soda Stereo, written by lead vocalist and guitarist Gustavo Cerati.
+"En la Ciudad de la Furia" (Spanish for "In the City of Fury") is a song by Argentine rock band Soda Stereo, written by lead vocalist and guitarist Gustavo Cerati.
 It was released in 1989 as the first single from their 1988 album Doble Vida.
-The music video released in 1989 was a finalist in the MTV Video Music Awards.
+The music video, released in 1989, was a finalist for the International Viewer's Choice in the 1990 MTV Video Music Awards.